shivannis/xandr-docs-public/xandr-docs/articles/curate/curate-sample-bid-requests.md

 1. In **Date**, select the date and time in which you want to pull bid requests.

     > [!NOTE]
-    > id requests are pulled within the previous 24 hours of the date and time you select.
+    > Id requests are pulled within the previous 24 hours of the date and time you select.
 You can only select a date and time within the last 7 days.

 1. In **Media Type**, select either **Any Media Type** or a specific media type (**Banner**, **Video**, **Native**, or **Audio**).
 1. In **Country**, select either **Any Country** or **Custom Country** (use the **Select Country** drop-down to select a country from the list).